AlgyJr/ios_guides/UITableView-Guide.md

 One of the implementation strategies that keeps `UITableViews` performant is avoiding instatiating and laying out cells that are not currently on the screen.
-However, in order to do compute geometries (e.g. how long the scrollbar segment is and how quickly it scrolls down your screen), iOS does need to have at least an estimate of the total size of your table.
+However, in order to compute some geometries (e.g. how long the scrollbar segment is and how quickly it scrolls down your screen), iOS needs to have at least an estimate of the total size of your table.
 Thus one of the goals when specifying the height of your rows is to defer if possible performing the layout and configuration logic for each cell until it needs to appear on the screen.

 ### Fixed row height
 If you want all the cells in your table to the same height you should set the [`rowHeight`][rowheight] property on your `UITableView`.
-You should _not_ implement the [`heightForRowAtIndexPath:`][heightforrow] method in your `UITableViewDelegate`.
+You should __not__ implement the [`heightForRowAtIndexPath:`][heightforrow] method in your `UITableViewDelegate`.

 ```swift